wxsd-sales/pwa-controls/README.md

 1. Download the ``pwa-controls.js`` file and upload it to your Webex Room devices Macro editor via the web interface.
 2. Configure the Macro by changing the initial values, there are comments explaining each one.
 3. Enable the Macro on the editor.

+## Validation
+This Macro was developed and tested on a Webex Codec Pro with Webex Room Navigator and a Touch 10 to verify the exist PWA mode feature.
+Other combinations of devices e.g. Desk/Board devices paired with a Navigator should also work but haven't been tested at this time.

 ## Support